Every salesperson has been there; the frustrating experience of a stalled deal in the pipeline.

 Should your sales reps spend their time trying to revive the sale, or should they cut their losses and move onto the next opportunity?

-First things first, confirm that the stalled deal is actually qualified
+Before anything else, reps should confirm the stalled deal is qualified

-Have your sales reps check if the opportunity meets all the following 5 criteria:
+Have your sales reps check if the opportunity meets the following 5 criteria:

 - Has a need and is aware of it